 How does the public know that DEQ is considering public comments?

 The AOC indicates that DEQ will respond to substantive public comments as part of its action on the report.
-Once DEQ approves or disapproves PPL’s report, DEQ’s responses to public comments will be posted on this website.
+Once DEQ approves or disapproves Talen’s report, DEQ’s responses to public comments will be posted on this website.

 How can I be notified about public meetings?